 In more extreme cases, you might want to consider debt management, where a credit counseling agency negotiates with your creditors for more favorable rates and terms.
 Or another option is debt settlement, where a company negotiates with your creditors to reduce your balances in exchange for a one-time repayment.

-If your debt-to-income ratio is higher than most lenders will accept and you’ve already weighed your other options, compare these debt relief companies.
+If your debt-to-income ratio is higher than most lenders will accept and you’ve already weighed your other options, a debt relief company might be able to help as a last resort.
+Be sure to exhaust other options before using this high-cost service.

 A debt consolidation loan can make it easier to manage your debts by having just one monthly payment.
 But you might have trouble getting approved if you don’t have a high enough income, have poor credit or have debt worth more than half of your annual income.